API Configuration: Enable the XML API and Configure Custom Fields

 OAuth Client ID

-The OAuth client ID is a unique ID generated by the appliance.
+The OAuth client ID is a unique ID generated by the B Series Appliance.
 It cannot be modified.
 The client ID is considered public information and, therefore, can be shared without compromising the security of the integration.

 OAuth Client Secret

-The OAuth client secret is generated by the appliance using a cryptographically secure pseudo-random number generator.
+The OAuth client secret is generated by the B Series Appliance using a cryptographically secure pseudo-random number generator.

 The client secret cannot be modified, but it can be regenerated on the Edit page.
 Regenerating a client secret and then saving the account immediately invalidates any OAuth tokens associated with the account.
-Any API calls using those tokens will be unable to access the API.
+Any API calls using those tokens cannot access the API.

 The OAuth client ID and client secret are used to create OAuth tokens, necessary for authenticating to the API.